cloudposse/docs/content/load-testing/load-testing-scenarios.md

 weight: 2
 ---

+{{% dialog type="info" icon="fa-info-circle" title="Note" %}}
-__NOTE:__ All load testing scenarios described here are just examples and are provided for reference.
+All load testing scenarios described here are just examples and are provided for reference.
 Consider updating them to reflect your environment.
+{{% /dialog %}}

-__NOTE:__ All our load testing scripts use the utility module `utils.js`, which provides a set of reusable structures and functions.
+All our load testing scripts use the utility module `utils.js`, which provides a set of reusable structures and functions.

-{{% include-code-block title="Load Testing Utilities Module" file="load-testing/scenarios/utils.js" language="js" %}}
+{{% include-github org="cloudposse" repo="load-testing" ref="master" file="scenarios/utils.js" title="Load Testing Utilities Module" language="js" type="code-block" %}}

 To establish a baseline, first we'll load test the website's home page with one concurrent user.